The Bankrate promise

 - You have both collision and comprehensive coverage

-- The vehicle is less than 2-3 model years old
+- The vehicle is less than two to three model years old

 Most people have a misconception about gap coverage and think they can purchase it at any time.
-Contrary to public opinion, you can’t get gap coverage on any vehicle you finance.
+Contrary to public opinion, you cannot buy gap insurance on any vehicle you finance.

 When do you use gap insurance?